nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ```
 ~~~

 You can see that the printed information besides *identity* and *sphinx keys* also includes a long string called *address*.
-This is the address to be provided to your local [socks5 client](https://nymtech.net/docs/clients/socks5-client.html) as a `--provider` if you wish to connect to your own exit gateway.
+This is the address to be provided to your local [socks5 client](https://nymtech.net/docs/clients/socks5-client.html) as a `--provider` if you wish to connect to your own Exit Gateway.

 Additionally

-#### Add Network requester to existing Gateway
+#### Add Network requester to an existing Gateway

-If you already run a gateway and got it [upgraded](./maintenance.md#upgrading-your-node) to the [newest version](./gateway-setup.md#current-version), you can easily change its functionality to exit gateway.
-Pause the gateway and run a command `setup-network-requester`.
+If you already [upgraded](./maintenance.md#upgrading-your-node) your Gateway to the [newest version](./gateway-setup.md#current-version) and initialised without a Network requester, you can easily change its functionality to Exit Gateway with a command `setup-network-requester`.

 See the options: